 c.
 If the request for restraining orders involves child-related issues, a time-stamped copy of the Parenting Proceeding Affidavit must be presented to the Law Department at the same time as the pleading or motion.
 If the Parenting Proceeding Affidavit is not presented in accordance with this rule, any restraining order that involves child-related issues will not be approved.

 d.
-If a request for an ex parte temporary restraining order is not fully supported by the affidavit, or the order requested is outside the Ex Parte Temporary Restraining Order Guidelines, the Judgment Entry may be modified by interlineations to bring it within the Guidelines as worded in DR FORM 2.00, the order will not be approved by the Law Department.
+If a request for an ex parte temporary restraining order is not fully supported by the affidavit, or the order requested is outside the Ex Parte Temporary Restraining Order Guidelines as worded in DR FORM 2.00, the order will not be approved by the Law Department.

 e.
 If a third party is to be restrained any requested restraining order must be within either the Ex Parte Temporary Restraining Order Guidelines as worded in DR FORM 2.00 or the Mutual Restraining Orders as worded in DR FORM 1.00.

 f.
 Each restraining order against a third party shall be separately stated under that third party's name in the proposed judgment entry.